 Use these suggestions as guidelines for preparing a stronger application for the OMSCS program.
 Following them does NOT guarantee that you will be accepted.
 Focus on documenting and substantiating your computer science knowledge and on explaining why you are capable of rigorous, graduate-level computer science coursework.
 These suggestions are presented in no particular order.

-- NOT Ask work peers, spouses, in-laws, siblings, parents, children, religious leaders, friends, etc. to write reference letters
+- NOT Ask work peers, current or former classmates, spouses, in-laws, siblings, parents, children, religious leaders, friends, etc. to write reference letters.

 - NOT List any background prior to your undergraduate work (e.g., secondary or high school) - it IS IRRELEVANT to Graduate School!